Charles Bussey

 *Charles Bussey was born on this date in 1921.
 He was a Black officer and a Korean War hero.

 Charles Bussey was born in Kern, CA., and grew up in Bakersfield, California.
-After graduating from high school, Bussey attended Los Angeles City College for two years before enlisting in the US military.
+After graduating high school, Bussey attended Los Angeles City College for two years before enlisting in the US military.

 Bussey was assigned to fly with the all-Black Tuskegee Airmen tasked to defend US bombers during World War II.
-His commander General Benjamin O. Davis Jr., played a big role in shaping Bussey as a soldier.
+His commander, General Benjamin O. Davis Jr., played a big role in shaping Bussey as a soldier.
 Following World War II, Bussey left the Army and returned to Los Angeles, where he became a policeman.
 He didn’t like the work and decided to return to college by enrolling at San Francisco State University.
 After graduating from SFSU in 1948, Bussey rejoined the Army and was eventually stationed in Japan on occupation duty.

 On May 26, 1950, Bussey took command of the 77th Engineer Combat Company in Gifu, Japan.
 The 77th Engineer was an all-Black unit that provided engineer support to the all-Black 24th Infantry Regiment.
 The 24th Infantry was the only all-Black subordinate unit of the 25th Infantry Division commanded by Major General William B. Kean.